CroudSupport/HolidayAPI/README.md

 # Holiday API

-Holiday API is website (and soon to be stand-alone PHP class) for obtaining information about holidays.
-The project was started as a personal challenge to see if I could generate holiday lists on the fly for any date instead of keeping a static list in a database.
+Holiday API is a fork of joshtronic's (https://github.com/joshtronic) original code for obtaining information about holidays.

 ## Local Development